SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/CSE_readme.md

 JASK uses a custom User-Agent header to aid in potential troubleshooting.

-Current User-Agent header is:
+Current User-Agent header should be:

-	*	JASK-Enrichment+v1.0
+	*	SumoLogic-CSE/JASK-Enrichment+v1.0

 	*	TAXII Feed Integration